top of page

 cfrazier.mcea@gmail.com

 Charnice Frazier holds a Bachelor of Music in Music Education from James Madison University and a Master of Music Education from the Shenandoah Conservatory of Music at Shenandoah University.
-Ms. Frazier currently serves as the Choral Director at Broadneck High School in Annapolis, MD, teaching choir and piano.
+Ms. Frazier currently serves as the Director of Choral Activities at Severn Run High School in Severn, MD, teaching choir, piano, and guitar.
 She is an active guest clinician, adjudicator, and voice teacher in the state of Maryland and Virginia.
 Ms. Frazier is an active member of MCEA, previously serving as the Tenor-Bass Demonstration Chorus manager, All-State Chorus Audition site chair, and Assistant Senior Chorus All-State Manager.
 She is also a sought a cappella arranger and clinician and is a frequent adjudicator for The Varsity Vocals ICCAs and ICHSAs.

 Dana Shieh - Prince George's County (Private School)